 Congratulations to Olivia Gray and Katharine Adamyk, two senior mathematics majors!
-Olivia successfully presented and defended her honors thesis "Robust Optimization of Queues and Variations on a Series Line" this past December, while Katharine has been accepted to several PhD program in pure mathematics.
+Olivia successfully presented and defended her honors thesis "Robust Optimization of Queues and Variations on a Series Line" this past December, while Katharine is entering the PhD program in mathematics at the University of Colorado.

 Also congratulations to junior Joy Kimmel, who has been accepted to several REU programs for the summer.
 She will be attending a program at Ohio Wesleyan University, working on weather modeling with several other students from across the country.